polettix/ETOOBUSY/_posts/2020-02-27-proxyjump.md

 and *voilà*, we are logged into *target*.

-# Then, with a key...
+# One key to rule them all...

 If you happen to use the same key for both `bar@jumphost.local` and `galook@target.internal`, it can be even simpler!
 Forget about